GabrielFernandez14/fernandez-0914-a5/readme.md

 window's TableView.
 #### Errors
 - The user cannot commit their input if any (or all) of the TextFields are empty
-- The price TextField must be either a whole number or an integer, (either 10 or 10.512).
+- The price TextField must be either a whole number or an integer, (i.e. either 10 or 10.512).
 - The Serial Number TextField cannot be a duplicate with an already existing Serial Number in the main window's TableView
 - The Serial Number must follow the format specification of XXXXXXXXXX (length 10), where X is either a letter or